studyhog/redux_demo/Redux data flow.md

-# Strict unidirectional data flow.

-## Data lifecycle in Redux:
+# Data lifecycle in Redux

+## Redux has a strict unidirectional data flow
 1. Call `store.dispatch(action)`.
    Can be called from anywhere in the app, including components and XHR callbacks, or even at scheduled intervals
-    * action - plain object describing what happened:
+    * action - plain object describing what happened (action can be thought of as a brief snippet of news - i.e. "Mary liked article 42"):

+    ```javascript
       { type: 'LIKE_ARTICLE', articleId: 42 }
       { type: 'FETCH_USER_SUCCESS', response: { id: 3, name: 'Mary' } }
       { type: 'ADD_TODO', text: 'Follow along Redux tutorial' }
-     (action can be thought of as a brief snippet of news - i.e. "Mary liked article 42")
+    ```

 2. Redux store calls the reducer function you gave it.
 Store will pass two arguments (current state, and the action).
    Reducer is a *pure* function, it must only compute the next state.
 Calling it with the same inputs repeatedly, should always produce the same output.